LPN Transition Program/Nursing 170

 - Currently licensed as an LPN in the State of Illinois.

-- Schedule a nursing advising appointment (815-280-2435) once you have submitted your high school transcript, license, and completed the COMPASS Placement Test (if necessary) and ATI PN Predictor Exam.
+- Schedule a nursing advising appointment (815-280-2435) once you have submitted your high school transcript, license, and completed the ACT COMPASS Placement Test (if necessary) and ATI PN Predictor Exam.
 All college transcripts must be submitted and evaluated prior to a nursing advisor appointment.
 DEPENDING ON YOUR ATI (ASSESSMENT TECHNOLOGIES INSTITUTE) PRACTICAL NURSE (PN) PREDICTOR EXAM SCORE, YOU MAY BE GRANTED GUARANTEED OR PROVISIONAL ADMITTANCE INTO THE NURSING PROGRAM.
 YOUR NURSING ADVISOR IS THE ONE WHO WILL CHANGE YOUR MAJOR TO NURSING.
 IN ORDER TO BE ELIGIBLE FOR FINANCIAL AID YOU MUST HAVE A NURSING MAJOR CODE